 - When the speed switch is removed from its cradle power flow from the battery to the motor is disabled.

 BATTERY PACK RANGE ASSUMPTIONS:

-The battery pack consists of ten Samsung or LG lithium-ion 21700 cells wired to a Battery Management System which balances each cell’s charging and discharging to ensure safe operation and a long service life.
+The battery pack consists of 10 Samsung lithium-ion 21700 cells wired to a Battery Management System which balances each cell’s charging and discharging to ensure safe operation and a long service life.
 The pack stores 5 amp-hours of energy.
-With an average discharge voltage of 36V, the pack can deliver 180 watts of power for one hour (5 x 36).
+With an average discharge voltage of 36V, the pack can deliver 180 watts of continuous power for one hour (5 amps x 36 volts).

 How does this relate to range?
 First, it is important to understand that all motors are not 100% efficient.
-JackRabbit’s motor takes in 180 watts, but only delivers 144 watts to the rear wheel.
-With 144 watts (Cruise Mode) a 180 lb rider on a flat road will go 16.5 miles in one hour (one charge cycle).
-If the road was a constant 3% uphill, the 180 lb. rider would travel only 8.7 miles (in Climb Mode) on a single charge.
+When JackRabbit’s motor takes in 180 watts only 144 watts are delivered to the rear wheel.
+Theoretically, 144 watts (Cruise Mode) will propel a 160 lb rider on a flat road about 12 miles in one hour (one charge cycle).
+If the road was a constant 3% uphill, the 160 lb. rider would travel only 8.7 miles (in Climb Mode) on a single charge.

 Not all routes are flat or constantly uphill.
 On our one mile undulating paved circuit which includes 12% and 10% inclines our 160 lb. test rider traveled 13 miles in 65 minutes by CRUISing the flats, COASTing the downhills and CLIMBing the incline sections.
 You can estimate your speed and range at: http://www.bikecalculator.com/

 Until we roll out our Dark Matter Propulsion system JackRabbit is helplessly constrained by these laws of Newtonian physics.